Champapuri

 Champapuri is claimed to be the only place where all the five kalyanas- garbha, janma, diksha, kevalagnana and moksha kalyana of Bhagwan Vasupujya took place.
 It is said that Bhagawan Adinatha, Bhagwan Parshwanatha and Bhagawan Mahavira had their monsoon stay at this place.
 Bhagawan Mahavira had his third and twelfth monsoon stay at this place.
 There is an idol of Bhagavan at the temple.

-Many Jain ascetics like Muni Dharmaghosh, Muni Padmarath, Ashok and Anchal attained salvation at this place.
-This place being a Siddhakshetra many ascetics like Anchal,Ashok and Padamrath attained salvation at this place.
 An ancient temple of Champanala is seen at this place.

 Significance

 Champapuri is also believed to be birthplace of Vasupujya, the twelfth tirthankara.

+Teerthankara Adinath divided the country into 52 Janapadas; of these one was Anga and its capital was The chief pupil - Pattadhara of Tirthankara Mahavir Sudharmaswami and Jambuswami also came here.The fervent devotees of Shri Mahavira - Shravaka Kamadeva, Sudarshan Sheth, emperor Shripala and Satee Chandanbala were also born here.

+According to Aupapatika Sutra (c.
+1st-2nd century CE) forms part of the 12 Jain upanga āgamas as per Śvetāmbara tradition, a holy garden Purnabhadra Chaitya was situated to the north-east of this ancient city.
+When Mahavira visited Champa he is said to have lodged at this chaitya.

 Many Jain ascetics, like Muni Dharmaghosh, Muni Padmarath, Ashok and Anchal, attained salvation there, as it was a Siddhakshetra An ancient temple of Champanala is seen at this place.

-According to Aupapatika Sutra 2-5, a holy garden Purnabhadra Chaitya was situated to the north-east of this ancient city.
-When Mahavira visited Champa he is said to have lodged at this chaitya.